webis-de/archive-query-log/README.md

 If you use the Archive Query Log dataset or the crawling code in your research, please cite the following paper describing the AQL and its use-cases:

-> Heinrich Reimer, Sebastian Schmidt, Maik Fröbe, Lukas Gienapp, Harrisen Scells, Benno Stein, Matthias Hagen, and
+> Jan Heinrich Reimer, Sebastian Schmidt, Maik Fröbe, Lukas Gienapp, Harrisen Scells, Benno Stein, Matthias Hagen, and
 > Martin Potthast.
 [The Archive Query Log: Mining Millions of Search Result Pages of Hundreds of Search Engines
 > from 25 Years of Web Archives.](https://webis.de/publications.html?q=archive#reimer_2023) In Hsin-Hsi Chen et al.,
 > editors, _46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2023)_,